DanZinagri/NicheD20/docs/Classes/Martial/Ranger/index.md

 At 1st level, a ranger gains access to a pool of <a href="/Rules/Combat%20Rules/Combat%20Statistics/#stamina">stamina</a> points that allows her to perform feats of strength and agility.
 This pool contains a number of stamina points equal to his Endurance modifier plus his levels in martial classes (minimum 1).
 This pool replenishes once per day after a long rest.
 ## Ranger’s Precision

-If this is the character’s first level in a martial class, the ranger gains their choice of Power Stance and Precision Stance as bonus stance feats.
+If this is the character’s first level in a martial class, the ranger gains Power Stance and Precision Stance as bonus stance feats.
 ## Tracker’s Training

 At 1st level, the ranger may select any two of the following: perception, ride, survival, stealth, or a knowledge skill; the ranger gains a +1 class bonus in the selected skills improving by an additional 1 at 4th level and levels thereafter.